-Over the last 25 years there has been extensive research on the positive effects of support groups as a method of coping with cancer, improving quality of life, and in some studies—even increasing survival.
+There has been extensive research on the positive effects of support groups as a method of coping with cancer, improving quality of life, and–in some studies—even increasing survival.

 Research has shown that support groups help reduce the three most significant stressors associated with cancer: unwanted aloneness, loss of control, and loss of hope.

-In fact, research conducted at the Cancer Support Community has shown that people who participate in support groups, either face-to-face or online, report significant decreases in depression, increased zest for life, and a new attitude toward their illness.
+People who participate in support groups report significant decreases in depression, increased zest for life, and a new attitude toward their illness.

-Support groups are not for everyone.
-And not all support groups are the same.
 There are many different types of support groups that provide emotional support for cancer.
-Some are professionally facilitated; some are facilitated by fellow cancer survivors.
-Some groups are disease-specific (breast cancer, gyn cancer, etc); age or gender-specific (young adults, women, etc); and some are time-limited (six week series for newly diagnosed cancer, etc).
+Some are professionally facilitated while some are facilitated by fellow cancer survivors.
+Some groups are disease specific or gender-specific, and they can vary in duration.

-Ask your healthcare provider, look in your community and search online to see if you can find one that’s right for you.
-A support group can become a lifeline to information, support and encouragement through good times and bad.
+Ask our doctors and providers, look in our community, and search online to find one that’s right for you.
+A support group can become a lifeline for information, support, and encouragement through good times and bad.
 Most support groups are free-of-charge and meet on an ongoing basis in your community.
 Learn more or join one of the Cancer Support Community’s online cancer support groups.

 Here in New Mexico, the Gynecologic Cancer Awareness Project (GCAP) is a local group that coordinates walks, coffee meet ups, fashion shows, and other social events for patients with breast and gynecologic cancers.
 Another group, the Cancer Services of New Mexico, hosts biannual retreats for cancer patients and their families, offers legal and counseling assistance, and has many resources for families in our community dealing with cancer.
 These are two fantastic local resources for you.